HenrikBechmann/CivicTechTO-TorontoBudget/README.md

     7. front line worker portal as ‘suggestion box’
     8. bureaucracy (culture) hacks

-We're applying impact mapping (lite) to these, to establish impact and scope of each, for comparison and eventual decision purposes.
+We're applying [impact mapping](http://impactmapping.org/drawing.php) (Why?
+Who?
+How?
+What?) to these, to establish impact and scope of each, for comparison and eventual decision purposes.

 For planning details see the [wiki](https://github.com/HenrikBechmann/CivicTechTO-TorontoBudget/wiki).
 For resource materials browse this repository.